fieldtrip/website/README.md

 ## Evaluating the website locally

-If you make changes that you want to evaluate prior to publishing them, you have to install Ruby, Bundler, Jekyll, etc. Subsequently you can do
+If you make changes that you want to evaluate prior to publishing them, you have to install Ruby, Bundler and Jekyll.
+Subsequently you can do

     bundle exec jekyll serve --incremental --livereload

-which will convert the Markdown into HTML and serve the complete website on <http://localhost:4000>.
+which will convert the Markdown into HTML and serve your local copy of the website on <http://localhost:4000>.

 ## Checking for broken links and missing images

     wget --spider -r -nd -nv -o spider.log http://localhost:4000 grep -B1 'broken link!' spider.log  | grep http > broken.log

-## House prose style

-* UK English spelling
-* No Oxford commas
-* Spellings
-  * "open source", not "open-source"
-  * "website", not "web site"
-  * "MATLAB", not "Matlab"
-* Sentence case (not "Title Case") for section headings
-* Use en- or em-dashes where appropriate